What is chemical cardioversion?

 Chemical cardioversion can help to treat a number of different abnormal heart rhythms.

-It is often used to treat atrial fibrillation (AFib).
-With this condition, the atria
+It's sometimes used to treat atrial fibrillation (AFib).
+With this condition, the

-of the heart quiver instead of contracting properly.
-People with AFib may have shortness
+atria of the heart quiver instead of contracting properly.
+People with AFib may have

-of breath, fatigue, and a very fast heartbeat.
-They are also at increased risk for
+shortness of breath, fatigue, and a very fast heartbeat.
+They are also at increased

 Your healthcare provider may suggest some type of cardioversion if this is your first

-episode of AF.
-He or she may also advise it if you have constant AF, especially with
+episode of AFib.
+They may also advise it if you have constant AFib especially with

 severe symptoms.
 Your healthcare provider may try a chemical cardioversion first.

-This is because it does not need sedation and is less traumatic than an electrical
+You don't need sedation and the procedure is less upsetting than an electrical cardioversion.

-cardioversion.
-If this treatment does not work, your healthcare provider may give
+If this treatment does not work, your healthcare provider may do an electrical cardioversion.

 Chemical cardioversion can also help treat other abnormal heart rhythms.
 These include